yoyomonem/pongjava2022/readme.md

   </picture>
 </h1>

-Pong 2022 is a Java recreation of the classic game Pong (the former of which started development in 2022, latter of which released in 1972).
-Pong 2022's development started 50 years after Pong's original release (2022).
+Pong 2022 is a Java recreation of the classic game Pong (the former of which started development in 2022, whereas the latter of which released in 1972).
+Pong 2022's development started 50 years after Pong's original release (Atari released Pong on 1972, whereas I started development of Pong 2022 on... well...
+2022).